gwenily/gwenilys-list/readme.md

 # Gwenily's List

-## Use [uBlock Origin](https://github.com/gorhill/uBlock) before accessing any websites.
+## Please install [uBlock Origin](https://github.com/gorhill/uBlock), regardless of if you use any resources listed here.
+uBlock is more than just an adblocker.
+It's a tracker blocker, malware blocker, phisher blocker.
+It's lightweight, and often makes virtually every site you visit faster as a result of removing stuff only meant to hurt you.
+Even aside from this list, but especially for resources in this list, you should have this installed.

-Do you see any typos, broken links, or out-of-date information?
-Open an [issue](https://github.com/gwenily/gwenilys-list/issues), or create a [pull request](https://github.com/gwenily/gwenilys-list/fork).
+## Notice any typos, broken links, or out-of-date information?
+Please open an [issue](https://github.com/gwenily/gwenilys-list/issues), or create a [pull request](https://github.com/gwenily/gwenilys-list/fork).

-Do you have a question about one of the sites?
-Open an [issue](https://github.com/gwenily/gwenilys-list/issues).

-Do you find this tool useful?
-Consider bookmark the page.
+You may also open an [issue](https://github.com/gwenily/gwenilys-list/issues) if you have any questions, comments, or concerns.

 ## What is this list?
-A collection of things I use, think are useful, or generally cool.
-I want to both shine light on things that deserve more attention and to provide peers with a useful list of tutorials, services, and tools.
+A collection of things I personally use, think are useful, or generally neat.
+I want to both shine light on things that deserve more attention and to provide peers with what amounts to a repository for services, tools, and even tutorials to some extent.

 ## How do I use it?
 Some items could easily fit in more than one category.
 Use `Ctrl + F` (or `Cmd + F` on macOS) to find what you're looking for.
 Items are in no particular order.
-If you find something interesting, use middle click (open in new tab) to avoid losing this page.
+If you find something interesting, you can middle click it to open it in a new tab!

+Also, consider bookmarking this page if you find it valuable!
+Ironically enough i personally use it all the time, even though I made it x3

 ## Contents
 - [General Piracy](#general-piracy)